About CSG

-Founded in 1933, The Council of State Governments is the nation’s largest nonpartisan organization serving all three branches of state elected and appointed officials.
-The mission of CSG is to champion excellence in state government and the organization executes that mission through four major platforms:
+Founded in 1933, The Council of State Governments is the nation’s only nonpartisan organization serving all three branches of state elected and appointed officials.
+The mission of CSG is to champion excellence in state government.

 CSG National Office